Through The Use Of Art

-Drawchange contributes to the education of the worlds poorest and most vulnerable children by bringing art into their daily lives.* Children are naturally creative.
+Drawchange contributes to the education of homeless, refugee, poor, and at-risk 5-10-year-old children by bringing art into their daily lives.* Children are naturally creative.
 However, many of the world’s children have no means or encouragement to envision a break in the cycle of poverty.
-We provide the means to improve school attendance, leading to gains in academic performance, by supplying the materials and instruction that inspire children worldwide to create real and lasting change for them, their families and their communities.
+We provide the means to improve school attendance, leading to gains in academic performance, by supplying the materials and art therapy-based instruction that inspire them to emerge from the poverty cycle.

 * In 2005, The Rand Corporation observed that involvement in the arts is associated with gains in math, reading, cognitive ability, critical thinking, and verbal skills.

 ** Dr. Rex Jung.
 Research scientist at the Mind Research Network in Albuquerque